angezid/advanced-mark.js/doc/doc_v3/options.md

 ### `highlight` option
 This option allows using [CSS Custom Highlight API](https://developer.mozilla.org/developer.mozilla.org/en-US/docs/Web/API/CSS_Custom_Highlight_API.html).

-If a `Highlight` object is provided, the library creates `Range` objects of matches, adds them to the `Highlight` object, and registers it using the `HighlightRegistry` when it finishes.
+If a `Highlight` object is provided, the library creates `StaticRange/Range` objects of matches, adds them to the `Highlight` object, and registers it using the `HighlightRegistry` when it finishes.
-**Note** that `each` callback's first parameter is the `Range` object instead of an HTML element.
+**Note** that `each` callback's first parameter is the `StaticRange/Range` object instead of an HTML element.

 If a browser does not support the Highlight API, the library wrap matches in HTML elements.

-One serious problem was discovered: after the library runs using Highlight API, there is a huge performance degradation (a hundred times) if the next run is wrapping matches in HTML elements, but not vice versa.

-There is some explanation of the problem: [Custom Highlight API causing significant slowdowns with large amounts of nodes](https://stackoverflow.com/questions/78140011/custom-highlight-api-causing-significant-slowdowns-with-large-amounts-of-nodes).
-This library splits text nodes before wrapping matches in HTML elements.
-No doubt it has a much more detrimental effect on performance than in the above link.

-So, use only the Highlight API, or if there is a need to wrap some matches in HTML elements, wrap them first and then switch to using the Highlight API.

 ``` js
 const array = [,,,,];